Connecticut No Fault Divorce

 No-Fault Divorce Facts

-- In a no-fault divorce, neither spouse must prove that the other is “at fault” in order to be granted a divorce.
+- In a no-fault divorce, neither spouse must prove that the other is “at fault” in order for the court to grant a divorce.
 Rather, you prove that the marriage has irretrievably broken down with no reasonable prospect of reconciliation.

 - Either spouse’s testimony that the marriage has irretrievably broken down is sufficient for the court to order the divorce.

 - No-fault divorce does not mean that a court will never consider whether one spouse is the reason why the marriage broke down.
-Even in no-fault divorces, the concept of fault is built into our law and judges can consider whether one spouse had a more significant role in breaking down the marriage when it comes to alimony and property division.
+Even in no-fault divorces, Connecticut builds the concept of fault into our laws.
+Judges can consider whether one spouse had a more significant role in the marriage ending when it comes to alimony and property division.

 - Although judges have the authority to adjust their orders based upon the cause of the breakdown (for example, adultery), there are many other factors that they take into account when making decisions about property distribution and alimony.

 Now that you have learned more about no fault divorce in Connecticut, you may want to learn more divorce information and facts or the available alternative ways to divorce.
-Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
+We designed the first step at Freed Marcroft, the Goals & Planning Conference, to get to the heart of your problem and unveil your true goals.
 Then, we take those goals along with the facts of your case and analyze them so that we can present you with recommendations and options on how to move forward.